 - Celebrate small accomplishments, especially since these are big mental challenges for your child to have overcome

-- Spend extra time with children in memorising maths facts.
+- Spend extra time with children in memorising math facts.
 You can consider using mnemonics or even music or rhyme to help with the memorising

 - Consider going to a dyscalculia specialist who can teach your child specific strategies to cope with the learning difficulty

 The most important thing to remember is to never make or let your child feel stupid.
 After all, this condition does not mean your child can’t do maths, it just means he has to learn it a different way.
 We say, don't get disheartened but get creative in the way you teach your child those basic mathematical concepts.